 This service is provided by individuals possessing, at least, a bachelor’s degree in a human services field with one year of experience working with individuals with intellectual and developmental disabilities.
 Persons utilizing this service receive initiation, coordination, implementation, and monitoring of the assessment, evaluation, intake, and eligibility for Supports for Community Living Waiver (SCL) services process.

 Case managers assist the individual and their family and/or guardian in the identification, coordination, and arrangement of the support team and support team meetings, assist the individual and the support team to develop, update, and monitor an Individual Support Plan, assist the individual in obtaining a needed service outside those available by the SCL waiver utilizing referrals and information, provide at least one monthly face-to-face contact with the individual, and monitor their health, safety, and welfare.

 In the spring of 2010, Apple Patch was approved as a Medicaid transportation provider, enabling us to fill another vital need for our clients.
 By providing transportation services, we can ensure safe, timely arrival and departure to and from day programs and work sites.
 Transportation is provided for individuals who reside in Oldham and Jefferson Counties in Kentucky and we will soon add Shelby County.
 We have a fleet of vans and wheel chair assessible buses all operated by professional drivers.
 Our drivers are all trained to the highest standards and have had previous commercial driving experience.
 Our goal is to have 100% satisfaction with the upmost care of the client.

 In the fall of 2010, Apple Patch began providing transportation services to medical appointments, job sites, and many other locations to better serve our clients.

 We are always building on to our Transportation Department and adding new features, vans and busses to be able to best serve our clients.
-If you would like more information on this service please contact Carla Smith at 502.657.0103.
+If you would like more information on this service please contact our office at (502) 657-0103.